Sudan: Abdalla Hamdok resigns as prime minister | DW | 02.01.2022

 Despite the concession from the military, protests continued.
 Protest organizers claimed that the reinstatement of Hamdok was a move by the military to legitimize the coup.

-Police and security forces have been heavy handed against protesters leading to scores of them being killed.
+Police and security forces have responded in a heavy-handed way against protesters leading to scores of them being killed.

 ab/rs (AFP, Reuters)